seank-com/notes/machine-config/Linux-desktop.md

   $ git config --global alias.lga "log --graph --oneline --all --decorate"

   # if you installed atom
-  $ git config --global core.editor "atom --wait"
+  $ git config --global core.editor "code --wait"

   # If you want to unset any git config commands above
   # you can use the following command